icinganalysis/icinganalysis.github.io/content/basics/intermediate_anti_ice_heat_required.md

 "Aircraft Icing Handbook", DOT/FAA/CT-88/8-1.

 The ADS-4 analysis method uses NACA-TN-2799, from 1952, for the heat and mass balance calculations.
-This method implements solutions as nomographs.
+This method implements solutions as nomographs (for more details, see the post [NACA-TN-2799]({filename}../NACA-TN-2799.md)).
 We will not be using the nomographs.
-The heat balance equations are similar to the Standard Computational Model (for more details, see the post [NACA-TN-2799]({filename}../NACA-TN-2799.md)), which we will use.
+The heat balance equations are similar to the Standard Computational Model, which we will use.

 The calculations are implemented in the file "aircraft_a_ads4.py" (and associated files) available at [github.com/icinganalysis/icinganalysis.github.io](https://github.com/icinganalysis/icinganalysis.github.io).